 Hope told the press, “He was terrified of death.
 Towards the end he was very weary, but he was still afraid of death.
 Three nights before he died he was sitting on the edge of the bed.
 I asked him if he were still afraid to die.
 He told me that he was.
 I did my best to comfort him, but you might as well save your breath with people like that.
 They’re still going to be afraid of death.”

-The funeral plaque displayed at Bela’s funeral
+The funeral plaque displayed at Bela Lugosi’s funeral

-Bela photographed lying in state in the Strother Chapel of the Utter McKinley Mortuary by his teenage friend, David Katzman
+Bela Lugosi photographed lying in state in the Strother Chapel of the Utter McKinley Mortuary by his teenage friend, David Katzman

 The funeral service was a relatively small affair, conspicuous by the absence of Hollywood “big” names.
-In addition to Hope, Lillian and Bela Lugosi Jnr., those who attended included Hungarian directors Zoltan Korda and Steve Sekely, Scotty Beale (assistant director on Dracula, Murders in the Rue Morgue and The Raven), Robert Boyle (associate art director on The Wolfman), filmmaker Edward D. Wood and both his current wife Kathy and former wife Norma McCarty, Glen or Glenda producer George Weiss, Forest J. Ackerman (editor of Famous Monsters of Filmland), actors and actresses Carroll Borland (Mark of the Vampire), Tor Johnson and Paul Marco (Bride of the Monster and Plan 9 from Outer Space), Conrad Brooks and Dudley Manlove (Plan 9 from Outer Space), Loretta King (Bride of the Monster), and Don Marlowe, one of Bela’s former agents.
-Moments before Bela’s casket was taken from the Utter McKinley Mortuary, Marlowe pushed aside pallbearer Richard Sheffield, one of Bela’s teenage friends, to ensure he was photographed by the waiting press.
+In addition to Hope, Lillian and Bela Jr., those who attended included Hungarian directors Zoltan Korda and Steve Sekely, Scotty Beale (assistant director on Dracula, Murders in the Rue Morgue and The Raven), Robert Boyle (associate art director on The Wolfman), filmmaker Edward D. Wood Jr. and both his current wife Kathy and former wife Norma McCarty, Glen or Glenda producer George Weiss, Forest J. Ackerman (editor of Famous Monsters of Filmland), actors and actresses Carroll Borland (Mark of the Vampire), Tor Johnson and Paul Marco (Bride of the Monster and Plan 9 from Outer Space), Conrad Brooks and Dudley Manlove (Plan 9 from Outer Space), Loretta King (Bride of the Monster), and Don Marlowe, one of Lugosi’s former agents.
+Moments before the casket was taken from the Utter McKinley Mortuary, Marlowe pushed aside official pallbearer Richard Sheffield, one of Bela’s teenage friends, to ensure he was photographed by the waiting press.